 Endmills are known to work best when stiff, deep pockets with small radii should be avoided as the deeper it is, the more it gets harder and more time is also spent.
 A deep pocket can cause the part to break easily and make the finished surfacing poor.
 Therefore is advisable to limit pockets depth to a smaller diameter as possible

 Do not specify too deep holes

 A hole 1 to 3 times the diameter can offer maximum strength, deeper than three will not only add on cost but will be unnecessary.

 Modern mills can easily curve and make arcs with no regards to the endmill diameter; larger edges reduce the surface contact and therefore reducing the chances of chatter.

-Machining simple parts is less costly compared to one complex part, this is due to the risk and the workforce involved, and if an error occurs, the whole part needs to be redone therefore complicated part are charged more, it is logical to deal with multiple small parts which are cost effective.
+Machining simple parts are less costly compared to one complex part, this is due to the risk and the workforce involved, and if an error occurs, the whole part needs to be redone therefore complicated part are charged more, it is logical to deal with multiple small parts which are cost-effective.

 Setup and Fixture Design Cost Effective Machined Parts

 Chances of error in machining should be minimized to zero; several factors need to be considered which include: